How a 3-hour building event kicked off my page generator

 Export to code or push directly to Figma

 Know someone building an early-stage product?
 Send them this post.
-I'm looking for founders and designers who want to move faster without sacrificing consistency.

 Written by Feri Feri